project-chip/matter.js/README.md

 matter.js is used at the core of those two projects currently:

-- [matter-node.js](packages/matter-node.js/README.md): a Matter client / server running on node.js compatible with HA (Android / iOs support in progress)
+- [@matter/nodejs](packages/nodejs/README.md): a Matter client / server running on node.js compatible with HA (Android / iOs support in progress)
-- [matter-node-shell.js](packages/matter-node-shell.js/README.md): a Matter Shell script to allow to interact with Matter devices as controllers via a CLI interface
+- [@matter/nodejs-shell](packages/nodejs-shell/README.md): a Matter Shell script to allow to interact with Matter devices as controllers via a CLI interface
+- [node-red-matter-bridge](https://github.com/sammachin/node-red-matter-bridge): a Node-Red node to expose a bridge
-- [node-red-matter](https://github.com/FezVrasta/node-red-matter): a Node-Red Node for devices and controllers
+- [node-red-matter](https://github.com/FezVrasta/node-red-matter): a Node-Red node for devices and controllers (outdated)
 - [zigbee-matter-bridge](https://github.com/antonio-gabriele/zigbee-matter-bridge): a Zigbee to Matter Bridge
 - [matterbridge](https://github.com/Luligu/matterbridge): a matter.js plugin manager with 7 example plugins
   - [matterbridge-zigbee2mqtt](https://github.com/Luligu/matterbridge-zigbee2mqtt): a matterbridge production-level plugin that expose all zigbee2mqtt devices and groups to Matter
   - [matterbridge-somfy-tahoma](https://github.com/Luligu/matterbridge-somfy-tahoma): a matterbridge production-level plugin that expose all somfy tahoma screens to Matter
-  - ... and more
+  - ... and more plugins